 When he’s not paddling Travis focuses on teaching.
 His courses are known for having realistic and practical scenarios and curriculum that changes focus to meet the different needs of students.
 Last year he co-wrote a manual for the U.S. Army on swift water operations.
 In an effort to develop and improve his teaching, Travis takes courses both within and outside of his qualifications with other instructors and schools of rescue.

-Travis currently lives in Vancouver, WA and operates Cobb Rescue Instruction offering a variety of rescue courses.
+Travis currently lives in North Carolina, and operates Cobb Rescue Instruction offering a variety of rescue courses.